gardener/gardener-extension-registry-cache/docs/usage/configuration.md

 The `providerConfig.caches[].upstream` field is the remote registry host (and optionally port) to cache.
 It is a required field.
 The desired format is `host[:port]`.
 The value must not include a scheme.
 The configured upstream registry must be accessible by `https` (`https://` is the assumed scheme).

+The `providerConfig.caches[].volume` field contains settings for the registry cache volume.
+The registry-cache extension deploys a StatefulSet with a volume claim template.
+A PersistentVolumeClaim is created with the configured size and StorageClass name.

-The `providerConfig.caches[].size` field is the size of the registry cache.
+The `providerConfig.caches[].volume.size` field is the size of the registry cache.
 Defaults to `10Gi`.
 The size must be a positive quantity (greater than 0).
 This field is immutable.
-See the [Increase the cache disk size](#increase-the-cache-disk-size) on how to resize the disk.
+See [Increase the cache disk size](#increase-the-cache-disk-size) on how to resize the disk.

-The registry-cache extension deploys a StatefulSet with a volume claim template.
-A PersistentVolumeClaim is created with the default StorageClass and the configured size.
+The `providerConfig.caches[].volume.storageClassName` field is the name of the StorageClass used by the registry cache volume.
+This field is immutable.
+If the field is not specified, then the [default StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/#default-storageclass) will be used.

 The `providerConfig.caches[].garbageCollection.enabled` field enables/disables the cache's garbage collection.
 Defaults to `true`.
 The time to live (ttl) for an image is `7d`.
 See the [garbage collection section](#garbage-collection) for more details.